raymanaeron/liblogger/README.md

-# liblogger - a professional logging crate for rust language

 ## 1. Problem Statement

 Every developer has faced those moments: a production issue occurs, and you're left digging through sparse logs trying to piece together what happened.
 Or worse, finding no relevant logs at all.